 In most cases, sellers could only be audited by their own origin states.
 Wording in the bill does insinuate that a federal authority could also investigate sellers.

 What Would This Bill Mean for Online Sellers?

 The Sales Tax Simplification Act of 2016 is one of the longest-germinating internet sales tax bills, and, in my opinion, the only effort that comes within striking distance of fairness to small and medium-sized sellers who enjoy neither the luxury of a team of lawyers or the time to handle ever-changing sales tax collection, reporting and filing requirements in multiple states.

 Bills like the Marketplace Fairness Act and the Remote Transaction Parity Act were like battles between giants (you’ll notice the major players were Amazon, Wal-Mart and the National Retail Federation), where all the mom and pop sellers got swept away as collateral damage.
-At TaxJar, we’ve spoken to thousands of online sellers who are just trying to do the right thing, but constantly run into administrative hassles and roadblocks when it comes to actually collecting and paying sales tax in forty-five states and D.C.
+At TaxJar, we’ve spoken to thousands of online sellers who are just trying to do the right thing, but constantly run into administrative hassles and roadblocks when it comes to actually collecting and paying sales tax in forty-six states and D.C.
 This bill, at least, makes an effort to actually simplify the daily lives of all online sellers.